 Snowflake was one of the first decoupled storage and compute architectures, making it the first to have nearly unlimited compute scale and workload isolation, and horizontal user scalability.
 It runs on AWS, Azure and GCP, and while by default it is multi-tenant compute and data, it can run in a Snowflake VPC.
 But it only provides 1, 2, 4, … 128 node clusters with no choice of node sizes.
 To get the biggest nodes you need to choose the biggest cluster.

 Firebolt provides the same scalability benefits of a decoupled storage and compute architecture.
 It improves compute efficiency through its optimizations, and by allowing the choice of any sized node and number of nodes for each cluster.
-It also improves write scalability and supports continuous ingestion without requiring partition rewrites for each single write.
+It also improves write scalability and supports continuous ingestion.
 Firebolt also improves network efficiency by only accessing the data ranges needed, not entire partitions.

 Firebolt has clearly demonstrated storage and compute optimization, along with indexing, make a big difference in performance.
 Benchmarks by Firebolt, customers and prospects have demonstrated 4-6000x performance gains across a wide range of queries compared to any of the alternatives.
 This comes in part from more efficient storage access, where its F3 format and remote data access only fetches the data needed, not entire partitions.
 Query optimization, combined with extensive indexing also make a big difference as demonstrated through specific query examples of the impact of primary, aggregating and join indexes.
 Choice of any size and number of nodes for each engine helps as well.
 Firebolt also added native semi-structured data support and continuous, low latency ingestion.